SocialInteractionLab/problang-v2/chapters/app-01-probability.md

 ```
 {: data-executable="true" data-thebe-executable="true"}

-**Step 2: Bayesian inference to find the posterior**
+So far we haven't *inferered* anything, we've just set up a prior distribution.
+This is sometimes called the "forward model" or the "generative model".
 Now for the key question: given that we observed a blue side, what's the probability each card was selected?
-This is where `memo`'s power really shines - we can model an observer reasoning about what a friend (Jones) was thinking:
+This is where `memo`'s power really shines.
+We can model this as an observer reasoning about what a friend (Jones) was thinking when they see the card:

 ```python
 @memo